chennachaos/high-performance-matlab/_episodes/03-Vectorization.md

 > ## An exercise on array operators
-> The following code computes the radius for a set of points whose X and Y coordinates are given as arrays.
+> The following code computes the radius for a set of points whose X and Y coordinates are given as arrays:
 > ~~~
 > n = 100;
 > x = rand(n,1);